 I am sure that after we wake up and go out, the world of art will never be the same, and I predict a positive art future.
 People adapted to changers and embraced new technology to overcome all hardship we had and will have in the post-COVID era, and create a new art world.

-Stay positive and adore art in 2021!
+Stay positive and adore art!